 It doesn't matter where you live, 4-H is open to all young people.
 Whether you live in the country, a small town or a big city, you can participate in 4-H.

 Joining 4-H is easy!
 Call your local University Extension Office, which is listed in the telephone book with other county offices.
 A 4-H staff member will be able to guide you to 4-H opportunities in your area.
 For Adair County, call 660-665-9866 or email Michelle Klem, University of Missouri Extension 4-H Youth Development Specialist.

 There are presently ten 4-H clubs in Adair County.
 Club members attend monthly meetings, where items of interest to the entire club are discussed.
 It is within these meetings where members learn parliamentary procedure, leadership and public speaking skills, among others.
 In addition, club members enroll in a variety of projects annually.
 Members meet with others in the project and are led by a volunteer project leader.
 These projects range from the traditional "cows and cookies" variety, to the innovative computer and aerospace projects.

-Adair County 4-H Clubs: Clover Classics, East Center, Fairview, Hazel Creek, Liberty, Novinger Town and Country, Oklahoma Indians, Salt River, Show-Me and Trinity.
+Adair County 4-H Clubs: Clover Classics, East Center, Hazel Creek, Liberty, Novinger Town and Country, Oklahoma Indians, Ranch Hands, Salt River, Show-Me and Trinity.

 There is a small fee to join 4-H. Check with the extension center for details.
 In addition, some projects may require a small investment to get started, and there may be charges for materials or special trips.